2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/KohzKah/status/1282223079519739904

-### Police and federal agents chase down protestor writing in chalk | July 12th
+### Police and federal agents chase down protester writing in chalk | July 12th

-Footage shows a protestor on the approved side of the Justice Center line.
-Without warning, federal agents charge out of the Justice Center at the protestor.
-The protestor flees and the agents continue to give chase.
+Footage shows a protester on the approved side of the Justice Center line.
+Without warning, federal agents charge out of the Justice Center at the protester.
+The protester flees and the agents continue to give chase.
 They can be heard shouting, "Get her."

 tags: protester, abuse-of-power